 The LUCP and On-Post ROD Amendment (TtEC 2005) include notification obligations for violations of land use controls, changes to the LUCP, or certain activities with specific notification requirements.
-Notification activities during FY23 are presented below in Table 8-1.
+Notification activities during FY24 are presented below in Table 8-1.
 The source for each notification requirement is also noted in parentheses.

-Table 8-1 FY23 Notifications
+Table 8-1 FY24 Notifications

 Notification Requirement Notes Violation of a land use control that results in a release of hazardous materials or actual exposure of personnel to hazardous materials (LUCP) No land use control violation resulted in a release of hazardous material or actual exposure of personnel to hazardous materials, so no notification or reporting was required.
-Changes to the LUCP (LUCP, ROD Amendment) There was one change to the LUCP in FY23.
-OCN-LUCP-2023-001 was issued to remove the discussion of overnight use of the USFWS bunkhouses and the requirements associated with obtaining approval of such use.
-The revision was necessary since the USFWS discontinued use of the bunkhouses and they were removed from the site.
-The regulatory agencies were notified of the change and provided approval of the OCN.
-Violation of a land use control that compromises remedy integrity (LUCP) No land use control violation resulted in compromise to remedy integrity.
-There were two trespass incidents associated with RMA treatment system buildings; however, there was no damage to the treatment systems requiring notification.
-See Section 7.4.1 for additional detail.
+Changes to the LUCP (LUCP, ROD Amendment) There was one change to the LUCP in FY24.
+With the dissolution of the Tri-County Health Department (TCHD), the Adams County Health Department (ACHD) assumed a support and oversight role for RMA.
+OCN-LUCP-2023-002 was issued to revise references from TCHD to ACHD.
+Violation of land use control that compromises remedy integrity (LUCP) No land use control violation resulted in compromise to remedy integrity.
+There were no trespass incidents associated with RMA treatment systems in FY24.
 Activity inconsistent with land use control requirements or objectives (ROD Amendment, LUCP) No activities inconsistent with land use control requirements or objectives were identified.
 Actions that may interfere with land use controls (ROD Amendment, LUCP) No activities were identified that would interfere with land use controls, so no notification was required.
+Emergency overnight stay on site (LUCP) There were no emergency stays during FY24, so no notification was required.
+The bunkhouses have been abandoned and removed from RMA.
+Excavation of the Buried Lake Sediments Site SSA-3b (LUCP) There was no excavation at site SSA-3b, so no notification was required.
+Excavation of abandoned sanitary sewer line (LUCP) There were no excavations involving the abandoned sanitary sewer during FY24, so no notification was required.
+Dredging in Lower Derby Lake (LUCP) No dredging occurred so no notification was required.
+Changes to the LUCP or proposed land use changes inconsistent with land use control objectives of the selected remedy (ROD Amendment, LUCP) There were no changes to land use inconsistent with land use control objectives of the selected remedy.

-Table 8-1 FY23 Notifications (continued)
+Table 8-1 FY24 Notifications (continued)